-To meet the five objectives [(i) through (v)] of Section 3 (above) SCAR encourages all Members to consider how they can contribute individually or collectively to capacity building, including education and training, by applying the above principles and by supporting any or all of the following activities, through bilateral or multilateral arrangements.
+To meet the five objectives [(i) through (v)] of Section 3 (above) SCAR encourages all Members to consider how they can contribute to capacity building and education individually or collectively by applying the above principles and by supporting any or all of the following activities, through bilateral or multilateral arrangements.

-Objective (i) to help all Members to engage in high quality international scientific research in the Antarctic region, and on the role of the Antarctic region in the Earth system;
+Objective (i) to help Members, especially developing country scientists, to engage in high quality international scientific research in the Antarctic region, and on the role of the Antarctic region in the Earth system;

-Provide Fellowships enabling students to spend time in leading polar science institutions elsewhere.
+Provide Fellowships enabling students from developing countries to spend time in leading polar science institutions elsewhere.